-Click here to receive our latest news, exciting updates, and how you can support Sacramento Shelter Pets Alive.
-Its a great way to stay up to date on future projects, volunteering, fundraising and event opportunities.
+Click here to receive our latest news, exciting updates, happy tails and learn how you can support Sacramento Shelter Pets Alive.
+It’s a great way to stay up to date on future projects, volunteering, fundraising and event opportunities.

 Sacramento Shelter Pets Alive Adoption Counseling Services

 Our goal is to assist adopters in finding a good match for family members, resident pets and your newly adopted dog.
-When you go through SSPA for adoption counseling, we can help you choose a dog who fits with your family’s needs, and lifestyle, and you will receive a discount for being an approved adopter through us assisting to streamline the adoption process.
+When you go through SSPA for adoption counseling, we can help you choose a dog who fits with your family’s needs, and lifestyle.
 Dogs adopted through our adoption counseling program qualify for our post-adoption behavior support – fees waived.
 (Please note that dogs not listed on our website are not eligible for counseling services.)

-Please note meet and greets between resident pet and adoptable dog are done by appointment only for approved applications prior to adopting.
+Please note meet and greets between resident pets and adoptable dogs are done by appointment only for approved applications prior to adopting.